cudbg/summer20/index.md

 ### Course Structure

 The course is split into two "sections" based on which "umbrella" project you are working on (Khameleon or Precision Interfaces).

-Each section will meet one hour per week.
-The entire course (both sections) will meet together once every 2 weeks so everyone can meet.
+* Each section will meet one hour per week.
+* The entire course (both sections) will meet together once every 2 weeks so everyone can interact.
+* The staff will have office hours for addition discussions that teams may have.
+* We will use slack as the primary way to communicate -- create channels for teams, chit chat, etc

-#### Section Meetings
+### Section Meetings

 During the first part of the course, teams in each section will work on warm-up tasks to become acquainted with their respective codebases and research projects.
 The meeting during each section will focus on reading and understanding the umbrella project's papers, sharing progress, comparing notes, and learning about the code base.
 This part is about 3 weeks.